Announcement & Notification

 Faculty members Prof. C Vanlalhruaia, Daniel Vanlaldampuia and Lalnunzauva delivered explanatory lectures for each of the places they visited.

-Blood Donation Drive: NSS & Red Ribbon Club
+- Blood Donation Drive: NSS and Red Ribbon Club News